nekketsuuu/cook-container/README.md

 ## What's this?

-A toy container which uses overlayfs. **This is only a TOY container!** The original source code of this container was implemented by [@rrreeeyyy and others][1] and modified by @nekketsuuu during Cookpad Spring 1-day Internship 2019.
+A toy container which uses overlayfs. **This is just a TOY container!** The original source code of this container was implemented by [@rrreeeyyy and others][1] and modified by @nekketsuuu during Cookpad Spring 1-day Internship 2019.

 ## Prerequisites